CSDUMMI/Ideas/Stable-Coin.md

-all of which have the disadvantage of depending on other factors than the adoption of the coin to survive, some have to be redeemable by another fiat or cryptocurrency and still others depend on people lowing a mint money to keep the price stable, all these schemes can fail, either because the redeemable currency crashes or the coin runs out of capital or because nobody loans the mint anymore money.
+all of which have the disadvantage of depending on other factors than the adoption of the coin to survive, some have to be redeemable by another fiat or cryptocurrency and still others depend on people loaning a mint money to keep the price stable, all these schemes can fail, either because the redeemable currency crashes or the coin runs out of capital or because nobody loans the mint anymore money.